HL7/fhir-shorthand/input/pagecontent/index.md

 * **Data types**: The primitive and complex data types and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/datatypes.html#primitive).
 * **Whitespace**: Repeated whitespace is not meaningful within FSH files, except within string delimiters.
 * **Comments**: FSH follows [JavaScript syntax](https://www.w3schools.com/js/js_comments.asp) for code comments, with `//` denoting single-line comments, and the pair `/*`  `*/` delimiting multiple line comments.
+* **Hash Sign**: A leading hash sign (#) (variously called the number sign, pound sign, or octothorp) is used in FSH to denote a code from a formal terminology.
 * **Asterisk Character**: A leading asterisk is used to denote FSH rules.
 For example, here is a rule to set Organization.active to `true`:
+S
   ```
   * active = true
   ```

 * **Escape Character**: FSH uses the backslash as the escape character in string literals.
 For example, use `\"` to embed a quotation mark in a string.
 * **Circumflex Character ("Caret Syntax")**: FSH uses the circumflex (also called caret) `^` to directly reference the definitional structure associated with an item.
-For example, when defining a profile, caret syntax allows you to refer to elements in the StructureDefinition.
+When defining a profile, caret syntax allows you to refer to elements in the StructureDefinition.
 For example, to set the element StructureDefinition.experimental from the FSH code that defines a profile:

   ```
   * ^experimental = false